justuswilhelm/personal-website/blog/2015/09/17/Using Async Functions in Python 3.5.md

 # Using Async Functions in Python 3.5

 With the new [async syntax](https://www.python.org/dev/peps/pep-0492/) in Python 3.5, defining asynchronous functions has become a lot simpler.
 In this article, I will demonstrate a simple example for this new feature.
 It will involve pulling a set of homepages of popular websites and displaying the first 10 characters of every HTTP response.
-The example will utilize the awesome [Requests](http://www.python-requests.org/) library.
-Make sure that your machine has Requests and Python 3.5 installed.
+The example will utilize the awesome [aiohttp](http://aiohttp.readthedocs.org/en/stable/) library.
+Make sure that your machine has aiohttp and Python 3.5 installed.

 ## A Traditional, Synchronous Approach